1datcodes/GunnMaths/README.md

 # Gunn Maths

-Gunn Maths is a website that holds past Analysis H tests.
+Gunn Maths is a website that holds past tests for AnalysisH, Calc BC, and AP Stats.

 This website is built with React Library.
 Overhaul (since v6.0.0) code is built using Vite+React with .jsx files

 ## Features

-- Holds past tests and quizzes
+- Holds past tests, quizzes, reviewsheets, and homework answers on one site.
-- Organized by Unit and by category (quiz or test)
+- Organized by course, unit/chapter, and category (reviewsheet, test, etc.)
-- Includes blanked and raw files
+- Includes blank files and keys/raw files.

 ## Contributing